wlonk/arcadia/arcadia.md

 important here is that they explain how their actions were in support of the desire, and thus contextualize them for the table.

+NPCs who were present in the scene each recover two role tokens if they are below their starting value, one if they are at or above it.

 ### Perception

 When you want to read another character, describe how you're probing or